 They’ve also proven to generate these impressive results:

-With those numbers, brands need to take advantage of the post-click experience by linking their CTA directly to a landing page because it leads to higher conversion rates.
+With those numbers, brands need to take advantage of the post-click landing page by linking their CTA directly to a post-click landing page because it leads to higher conversion rates.
 In fact, interactive ads deliver up to 3x the conversion rate of a conventional video ad (and as high as 7x for playables).

 3. More data